MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 make
 ```

-Second, generate all input files by running the following on both installations (or just once if using the same installation to run both parties):
+Second, generate all input files by running the following on both machines (or just once if using the same installation to run both parties):

 ```bash
 python3 gen_inputs.py